Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

 ------------------

 ..
-Note:: All the changes can be tracked down, with full details, based on the R&D internal GIT repository (see the ``git log`` command).
+Note:: All the changes can be tracked down, with full details, based on the R&D internal Git repository (see the ``git log`` command).

 Starting from the 2.x versions, we did extensive efforts to preserve backward compatibility, so that most of the pre-existing user workflows are preserved.